Boas Novas Belém: TV Guajará

 The concession for the second television station in Belém was granted by President Humberto Castello Branco on December 15, 1964 to businessman and federal deputy Lopo de Castro, owner of Rádio Guajará, founded on December 28, 1960.
-They were invested 2 million Cruzeiros in the implementation of the station, which, as per its founder's wishes, was the first to be set up entirely with national equipment, manufactured by Maxwell.
+They invested 2 million Cruzeiros in the implementation of the station, which, as per its founder's wishes, was the first to be set up entirely with nationally-made equipment, manufactured by Maxwell.
 Only the Ampex videotapes, acquired later, were foreign-made.

 Due to its low budget, the broadcaster was installed on the 25th floor of the Manoel Pinto da Silva Building, in Praça da República, at the time the tallest building in Belém and the North of the country.
 The location was ideal for the transmission tower, placed on top of the building, but it also had problems assembling the studios, crossed by the building's columns, forcing camera operators not to let them leak into the air during local programs.
 The offices were separated by wooden partitions, from the same crates through which the transmission equipment had arrived.

 TV Guajará was inaugurated on March 27, 1967, operating on VHF channel 4, six years after the pioneer TV Marajoara, Rede Tupi's owned-and-operated station.
 Its name derived from the radio station, which in turn referred to the bay that bathes the city of Belém, and its first logo, chosen by Lopo de Castro, was a saci, in reference to the legends of the Amazon.
 As the mandate of federal deputy required Lopo's constant presence in Brasília, the presidency of the station fell to his wife, Conceição Lobato de Castro, who had the distinction of being the first woman to run a television station in Brazil.

 TV Guajará was one of the first affiliates of Rede Globo, which had signed a six-month experimental contract with the broadcaster, soon afterwards extended to a fixed contract with a longer duration, and also showed content produced by TV Record, which headed REI.
 The local programming schedule, which at the time aired between 5 pm and midnight, was basically made up of talk, music and news programs, such as Atualidades Guajará, shown at the end of the schedule before sign-off, and the local version of the children's Capitão Furacão, in addition to films and series.